 None of the games included on Apple Arcade will be available on the Google Play store, and Apple is reportedly paying quite the price to make this happen.
 According to the Financial Times, the company budgeted more than $500 million solely for securing games.
 Developers will reportedly receive a percentage of the program’s revenue based on the amount of time users spend playing their games.

 Apple Arcade is being designed specifically for Apple devices, but certain games will still support physical controllers.
 As Apple said every game will be playable offline, we’re led to believe that there will be a single-player or local multiplayer component to all titles included on the list.
+If a multiplayer game is exclusive to Apple Arcade and you would like to play with your friends, they will need to have a subscription to the service as well.
 Apple also said that its games will “respect user privacy,” which is a hot-button issue, particularly for mobile games.

 It has also been reported that though Apple Arcade games will never be allowed on Android devices, developers will have the option to also bring them to consoles or PC after a timed exclusivity period expires.